Lewd-Sensei/amfoss-tasks/README.md

 Hello Seniors!

 This is Thanush Nair and I currently reside in Gandhidham, Gujarat.
 I did my grade 12th in Mount Litera Zee School, Gandhidham.
 My school life was pretty average.
 I started coding from 6th grade and the first language I coded was C Bsaic, it was pretty exciting at that time.
 So yeah from there my love for coding started❤️.
 Still now I am a complete sucker when it comes to coding😐.
-I also attended many tech fests that happens nearby and yeah it was pretty exciting.
+I have also attended many tech fests that happens nearby and yeah it was pretty exciting.
 For me amFOSS is a club where i can contribute and learn skills, the skils which will come handy in the future